magik3r/MultiLogin-LoL/README.md

 **Function:**
 You choose an account from the list in the gui -> click login and let the script do the rest
 The script uses the details you have provided in the "users.txt" file
-*The LoL client can be running already but does not have to be, the script will detect it by itself and launch the application if necessary.*
+*The LoL client can be running prior to launching the script but does not have to, the script will detect it by itself and launch the application if necessary.*

 **Usage:**
 AutoHotKey is required to be installed to run this script.